 · Get your flu shot: One of my first recommendations for parents heading into cold & flu season is to get their family vaccinated.
 The flu can cause serious health problems such as pneumonia and is especially dangerous in young children and the elderly.
 The CDC and American Academy of Pediatrics recommends the flu vaccine for any child over 6 months.
 Ask your pediatrician if you have questions.

 · Keeping out the flu: One out of 5 Americans suffers from the flu each year.
 One prevention measure you may not have thought of is maintaining humidity levels in your home.
 Recent studies have shown that keeping humidity levels between 40 and 60% can reduce the survival of the virus on surfaces and in the air.
-While humidity levels drop when cold temperatures set in, using a humidifier can help increase the relative humidity, and relieve coughs and congestion at the same time!
+While humidity levels drop when cold temperatures set in, using an ultrasonic humidifier can help increase the relative humidity, and relieve coughs and congestion at the same time!

 · Staying healthy this winter: I swear by some tried and true methods of prevention during cold & flu season.
 One that tops the list is washing hands.
 Parents should have their kids wash their hands every time they enter or leave the house and before any meal.
 Germs are everywhere and children will touch anything.
 Secondly, make sure everyone is getting enough sleep to help keep their immune system strong.